How to improve your child’s 2025 CAT4 score

 However, if we look carefully the only figure that contains an accurate reproduction of the image is figure D.

-CAT4 test practice Figure Classification question examples
+CAT4 practice test Figure Classification question examples

 Spotting the rule in the original three images, and selecting the image that matches.